MuddyBootsCode/neo4j-docker-template/docker/README.md

 You only need one env file for both applications.
 Copy the `.env.example` file and rename it to `.env`.
 Then fill in the values for the variables.
 (Or get it from someone else).
 On docker run, it will be injected into both containers.

+## Windows Users
+For users on Docker for Windows, beware code editors may default to setting End of Line (EOL) sequence to CRLF.
+You'll want to ensure that the docker-start.sh files found in the api and ui directory are both converted to LF to avoid errors while performing docker-compose up.